 Silvercrest Nursing Homes represent a sprawling network of facilities across the United States, each characterized by distinctive services and care models.
 Spanning from Indiana to Florida, and extending to New York, Silvercrest has built a name as a reputable brand within the long-term care sector.
 For instance, The Villages at Historic Silvercrest located in New Albany, Indiana, holds a noteworthy 5-star overall rating as per the Centers for Medicare & Medicaid Services (CMS), underscoring its commitment to superior care practices.
 Learn more about it from the Kentuckiana Times.

 Founded with the intention of providing exceptional rehabilitation and nursing services, Silvercrest has expanded considerably while maintaining a high-quality reputation.
 Ownership structures across facilities vary, including both for-profit and non-profit models, which manifest in diverse service offerings and strategic care approaches tailored to residents’ needs.
+Recent regulatory developments have increased oversight on ownership transfers, particularly with a focus on evaluating the experience and financial stability of new operators.
+This is intended to ensure ongoing quality of care and facility stability, particularly as some Silvercrest locations have experienced transitions from not-for-profit to for-profit entities.
+For more details, see the Public Health and Health Planning Council (PHHPC) announcement.

 Quality of Care at Silvercrest Facilities